Photo Credit: Leah Trib Productions

-THOMAS KNEELAND is a Pushcart-nominated poet and scholar whose creative and academic research explores ancestry, ecological memory, and the effects of intergenerational trauma in Black, Afro-Latine, and Afro-Indigenous communities.
-Recently named a 2025 Emerging Scholar by The EDU Ledger, Thomas is the author of the chapbook, We Be Walkin’ Blackly in the Deep.
+THOMAS KNEELAND is the author of the chapbook, We Be Walkin’ Blackly in the Deep.
+His creative and academic research explores ancestry, ecological memory, and the effects of intergenerational trauma in Black, Afro-Latine, and Afro-Indigenous communities.

 Thomas has received recognition, grants, and fellowships from Frontier Poetry, Best of the Net, IU Indianapolis Arts and Humanities Institute (IAHI), Central Indiana Community Foundation (CICF), and the Indianapolis Arts Council.
-His poems are forthcoming, or have been published, in Prairie Schooner, Obsidian: Literature & Arts in the African Diaspora, Southern Humanities Review, Hayden’s Ferry Review, The Rumpus, and elsewhere.
+The recipient of the Edward Stanley Award for poems published in Prairie Schooner, his publication credits include Prairie Schooner, Obsidian: Literature & Arts in the African Diaspora, Southern Humanities Review, Hayden’s Ferry Review, The Rumpus, and elsewhere.

 ACCOLADES